 The University of Pennsylvania Carey Law School offers a wide range of exciting opportunities to continue your education abroad.
 Through a study abroad program, we aim to help you deepen your knowledge of foreign law and develop your comparative strengths and skills.

-Students who choose to spend a semester or year at an elite overseas institution build global peer networks, push their language and cross-cultural skills to the next level, and distinguish their resumes with demonstrated connections to an important country or region.
+Students who choose to spend a semester or a year at an elite overseas institution will build global peer networks, push their language and cross-cultural skills to the next level, and distinguish their resumes with demonstrated connections to an important country or region.